devondough926/devondough926/README.md

 - **Full-stack challenges** that require thinking about the entire system
 - Building tools that genuinely improve how people work

 Always looking for opportunities to grow as a developer and work on challenging problems.
-Open to collaborating on interesting projects—especially anything involving graphics, data visualization, or systems that need to handle complex information.
+Open to collaborating on interesting projects, especially anything involving data visualization or systems that need to handle complex information.

 ---